BingX Review 2026

 - Crypto deposits: Free from BingX's side.
 You pay the network fee from your sending wallet, which varies by blockchain

-- Credit/debit card: 1.5%-3.5% depending on the provider.
-I tested two purchases through Simplex and paid 3.4% and 3.1%.
-That is expensive.
-Use P2P or crypto transfer instead if possible
+- Credit/debit card: 1.5%-3.5% depending on the provider — Simplex purchases commonly land around 3.1-3.4%.
+That is expensive; use P2P or crypto transfer instead where possible

 - Bank transfer: SEPA is typically free.
 Wire transfers can carry bank fees that have nothing to do with BingX